wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-deploy-with-powershell.md

 ### Hyper-V prerequisites

 - The host Hyper-V servers must be running at least Windows Server 2012 with Hyper-V role and have the latest updates installed.
 - If you're running Hyper-V in a cluster note that cluster broker isn't created automatically if you have a static IP address-based cluster.
 You'll need to configure the cluster broker manually.
-For instructions see [Configure Hyper-V Replica <!-- deleted by customization Broker](https://technet.microsoft.com/zh-cn/library/jj134153.aspx) --><!-- keep by customization: begin --> Broker](https://technet.microsoft.com/zh-cn/library/jj134153.aspx#BKMK_1_4) <!-- keep by customization: end -->.
+For instructions see [Configure Hyper-V Replica Broker](https://technet.microsoft.com/zh-cn/library/jj134153.aspx).
 - Any Hyper-V host server or cluster for which you want to manage protection must be included in a VMM cloud.

 ### Network mapping prerequisites